skip navigation

 Attribution

-If the check or statement does not indicate how much should be attributed to each donor, the recipient committee must attribute the contribution in equal portions.
+If the contributors do not indicate how much should be attributed to each donor, the recipient committee must attribute the contribution in equal portions.
 For example, if a committee receives a $1,000 joint contribution signed by two individuals but with no written attribution, the committee must attribute a $500 contribution to each donor.

 Joint fundraising